osbuild/osbuild.github.io/docs/user-guide/10-depsolving.md

     - Pull request implementing the process described in [Multi-transaction (chain) depsolving](#multi-transaction-chain-depsolving).
 4. distros: merge blueprint & os package set before depsolving instead of after? https://github.com/osbuild/osbuild-composer/issues/2125
     - Discussion of some of the problems described in this document along with proposed solutions.
 The discussion lead to the implementation of multi-transaction depsolving.
+5. thozza/dnf-api-depsolving: Experiment with DNF API depsolving https://github.com/thozza/dnf-api-depsolving
+    - Repository with scripts, results, and explanation of various approaches to multi-transaction depsolving.

 [^FN1]: Note that prior to Oct 2023, the depsolver was called `dnf-json` and was located in the [osbuild/osbuild-composer](https://github.com/osbuild/osbuild-composer) repository.
 [^FN2]: The osbuild-copr repository contains testing and development versions of osbuild RPMs.
 It is used here because it contains multiple versions of the same package and is convenient for demonstrating the problem of conflicts.